Dale Crover: Biography

-Nirvana with Crover played a 14-song show in Tacoma, Washington, on the night of the same day that they did the demo session.
+The original incarnation of Nirvana including Crover on drums played a 14-song show in Tacoma, Washington, on the night of the same day that they did the demo session.
 Three cuts from the show – "Downer", "Floyd the Barber", and "Raunchola"/"Moby Dick" – appear on With the Lights Out.
 Later in 1988, Crover and Melvins' bandmate Buzz Osborne relocated to San Francisco, California.
+Not wanting to break the Melvins up, Cobain asked Buzz for recommendations on who he should recruit as his drummer and it was Osborne who referred Cobain to Dave Grohl, drummer of the hardcore band Scream at that time, commenting of Grohl that, "He's almost as good as Dale Crover."
 Crover briefly rejoined Nirvana during a short west-coast tour with Sonic Youth in August 1990.
-In April 1991, Crover drummed on a demo version of "Drain You" with Cobain on guitar and vocals and Dave Grohl on bass guitar.
-The track appears on With the Lights Out.
+In April 1991, Crover played drums on a demo version of "Drain You" with Cobain on guitar and vocals and Dave Grohl on bass guitar.